jonnor/ESC-CNN-microcontroller/report/report.md

 but also in frequency content (spectral signature).
 Therefore it is common to analyze the audio in a time-frequency representation (a *spectrogram*).

-A common way to compute a spectrogram from an audio waveform is by using the Short Time Fourier Transform (STFT).
+A common way to compute a spectrogram from an audio waveform is by using the Short Time Fourier Transform (STFT)[@ShortTimeFourierTransformJos].
-`FIXME: referanse STFT`
 The STFT operates by splitting the audio up in short consecutive chunks, and computing the Fast Fourier Transform (FFT) to estimate the frequency content for each chunk.
 To reduce artifacts at the boundary of chunks, they are overlapped (typically by 50%)